sacarlson/stellar_utility/multi-sign-server/readme.md

   * example return:
     {"master_weight"=>1, "low"=>0, "medium"=>0, "high"=>0}

-##get_tx_hist: get the tx history from stellar-core db for this account max return 10 last transactions
+##get_tx_hist: get the tx history from stellar-core db for search params given max return 10 last transactions.
  results are sorted in last transaction performed is on top of search, this is the new improved version of get_tx_hist...

   * Values sent:
+    * txid: if txid input is present it will override all other input values and just get this txid as the return
     * source_address: source_address of the transaction target account to search
     * destination_address: destination_address of the transaction target account search
-    * memo_text: only list if memo_text matches text memo in transaction or if memo_text is nil
+    * memo_text: only list if memo_text matches text memo in transaction or if memo_text is nil then memo will just be ingnored
-    * offset: offset in search results to allow pageing through more than 10 resulting transactions in a search
+    * offset: offset in search results to allow paging through more than 10 resulting transactions in a searchs

   * Values return:
     * txhistory: and array of tx history events